 “This sounds perfect!”
 I thought.
 I mean, who doesn’t want the very best for their college student?
-After all, they did their time in a cramped, musty, and stale dorm room their freshman year, don’t they deserve the space and freedom apartment life affords* them? *Affords appears as an oxymoron here, but we’ll get back to that in a second.
+After all, they did their time in a cramped, musty, and stale dorm room their freshman year.
+Don’t they deserve the space and freedom apartment life affords* them? *Affords appears as an oxymoron here, but we’ll get back to that in a second.

-From what I could tell, there was also a gym up there, with glass windows so while burning off last night’s BBQ and beer on the elliptical, you could gaze at fellow bikini and Speedo clad coeds while they take a dip in the oversized swimming pool.
+From what I could tell, there was also a gym up there with glass windows, so while burning off last night’s BBQ and beer on the elliptical, you could gaze at fellow bikini and Speedo-clad coeds while they take a dip in the oversized swimming pool.
 POOL!
-After your workout, it looks like you can head over to the hot tub to destress a little before hitting the books, but if not, just go practice a little Yin yoga on the meditation mats near the TEAK PERGOLA.
+After your workout, it looks like you can head to the hot tub to destress a little before hitting the books, but if not, practice a little Yin yoga on the meditation mats near the TEAK PERGOLA.

 After I picked my jaw up off the floor, I had one thought, “When can I go back to college?”

-Nearly all of these pricey apartment homes come fully furnished (and we’re not talking cheap futons here), and have high-end stainless steel kitchens, deep jetted bathtubs, in-home washers and dryers (no more laundromats), and hardwood or tile floors have replaced the filthy shag carpet we were forced to crash on.
+Nearly all of these pricey apartment homes come fully furnished (and we’re not talking cheap futons here) and have high-end stainless steel kitchens, deep jetted bathtubs, in-home washers and dryers (no more laundromats), and hardwood or tile floors have replaced the filthy shag carpet we were forced to crash on.

-Perhaps often overlooked among the students lounging on luxurious rooftop recreation areas, are the students who are NOT on those rooftops.
-There are entire populations of high-achieving, low-income students at college right now who not only cannot afford to live in these high-end complexes, they cannot afford the campus “wealth” culture that surrounds them.
+Perhaps often overlooked among the students lounging on luxurious rooftop recreation areas are the students who are NOT on those rooftops.
+There are entire populations of high-achieving, low-income students at college right now who not only cannot afford to live in these high-end complexes; they cannot afford the campus “wealth” culture that surrounds them.

 Her statement makes me sad for the thousands like her who are unnecessarily harboring a sense of shame for spending their college years poor, especially because when my generation went to college, being broke was almost a badge of honor.
 How far you could get on $10 in your bank account became a heralded and hilarious budgeting game amongst friends, not a shameful weakness that needed to be hidden.